-The timing of subsequent pregnancies, the risks involved, concerns about their ability to conceive, sexual difficulties and the chances of having a live, healthy baby may be some of the concerns for women/couples who are thinking about becoming pregnant again.
-Women/couples may need an opportunity to discuss their concerns with healthcare staff before trying to conceive.
+The timing of subsequent pregnancies, the risks involved, concerns about their ability to conceive, sexual difficulties and the chances of having a healthy baby may be some of the concerns for parents who are thinking about becoming pregnant again.
+Parents may need an opportunity to discuss their concerns with healthcare staff before trying to conceive.

-Some bereaved women/couples will want to discuss what, if anything, they can do to reduce the risk of another loss.
+Some bereaved parents will want to discuss what, if anything, they can do to reduce the risk of another loss.

-Having experienced a previous loss, many parents will have been in touch with other bereaved parents and heard about their experiences too.
+Having experienced a previous loss, many women/couples will have been in touch with others and heard about their experiences too.
 This may increase anxiety around situations that were not relevant to their own experience.